-But thanks to those who gave to the fund, the kids at this Compassion Christmas celebration are filled with joy and candy as they follow their teachers down the hill to the center for cake.
+But thanks to those who shared Christmas charity through Compassion, the kids at this celebration are filled with joy and candy as they follow their teachers down the hill to the center for cake.
 Many of these children have sponsors, while others are still waiting.
 But all of them received a shiny package with their names and gifts picked out just for them.
 That is an aspect of the Compassion Christmas Gift Fund that leads to one of the most frequently asked questions from sponsors: “What happens when I give a Christmas gift to my sponsored child?”
 And the answer is different from when a sponsor gives a family gift or birthday gift, which goes directly to their sponsored child or family of the child.

 Giving to Compassion’s Christmas Gift Fund works differently than other gift giving.
 Why?
 Can you imagine how different this Christmas celebration would look if only some of the children received gifts?
 What about those whose sponsors couldn’t afford to send a gift this year or who had canceled?
-That would pose an even bigger problem for Christmas this year, considering the number of sponsors who had to cancel after losing their income because of the pandemic.
 That’s why all the donations go to one Christmas Gift Fund, so the generosity and hope of Jesus may be shared among every child in Compassion’s program around the world.

 As the Compassion Christmas celebration starts to wind down, children are finishing their cake and playing outside.
 I ask a smiley 10-year-old boy named Andrew, whom I’d met earlier, what he would say to people who gave the Christmas gifts.
 He says: